Zerwer/Chemistry/README.md

 # Chemistry
-Neural networks for predicting chemical properties
+Neural networks for predicting chemical properties and UI for graphing predict properties of datasets.
+Developing generative adversarial network that learns to create molecules based on configured predicted properties and other constants such as molecular weight.

 ## Conda Setup